 Dr Madhumita Iyengar

-She has developed a strong community network under IWiN umbrella to create economic opportunities for Culturally And Linguistically Diverse (CALD) women, in addition to presenting IWiN policy works in different national forums and conducting various IWiN workshops / panel discussions / fundraisers.
+Dr Madhumita Iyengar is an economist by profession, with a deep commitment to community services.
+She has developed a strong community network under IWiN umbrella to create economic opportunities for Culturally and Linguistically Diverse (CALD) women, in addition to presenting IWiN policy works in different national forums and conducting various IWiN workshops / panel discussions / fundraisers.

 Join Our Team